kathleeng77/Python-Challenge/README.md

 4. The total number of votes each candidate won.
 5. The winner of the election based on popular vote.

-Last, I exported the output to a text file called PyPoll.txt.
+Last, I exported the output to a text file called Election.txt.

+# Notes

+The second analysis really shows how powerful Python is because the .csv file contained over 3 million votes.
+The script will run on any length with as many different candidates as there are, if they are in the same columns in the .csv file as the one I used.